 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Hodge Equity Release or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at finalisation of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.

 If you do not keep up the payments on your mortgage with Hodge Equity Release your property may be repossessed.